hbctraining/variant_analysis/lessons/09_variant_calling.md

 ## Discuss PoNs?

 Panel of Normals are is a VCF of normal samples run through "tumor-only mode".
 If the variant is seen in multiple samples then this variant is included in the Panel of Normals.
 If these variants are then found in the tumor-sample then the variant is ignored.
-If panels of normal are used, then they should be gathered using a similiar sequeuncing design as the tumor samples.
+If panels of normal are used, then they should be gathered using a similiar sequencing design as the tumor samples.

 ## Discuss Common General Population Allele Frequencies?